cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-07-01-vimwiki-hugo.md

 ### Searching in your notes ###

-One of the advantages from digital notes are the fact that you can search quickly in multiple files using queries.
+One of the advantages of digital notes are the fact that you can search quickly in multiple files using queries.

-Vimwiki comes with a *VimWikiSearch* command (`VWS`) which is only a wrapper for unix *grep* command.
+Vimwiki comes with a *VimWikiSearch* command (`VWS`) which is only a wrapper for Unix *grep* command.
 This command can search for patterns in case insensitive mode in all your notes.

 An excellent way to implement labels and contexts for cross-correlating information is to assign tags to headlines.
 If you add tags to your Vimwiki notes, you can also use a *VimwikiSearchTags* command.

-In both cases, when you are searching in your notes, the results will populate your local list, where you can explore using Vim commands `lopen` to open the list, `lnext` to go to the next occurence and `lnext` for the previous occurence.
+In both cases, when you are searching in your notes, the results will populate your local list, where you can move using Vim commands `lopen` to open the list, `lnext` to go to the next occurence and `lnext` for the previous occurence.

 ## Hugo ##